Vasu77df/mkosi-immutable-ubuntu-build/README.md

 - `image-initrd.cpio.zst` is the compressed built initrd
 - `image.SHA256SUM` is the Checksum file, look at the sections above for the output of this file
+- `image.manifest` is the SBOM of the image build
 - `image.efi` : this is our UKI(Unified Kernel Image) used for boot.

-	- You can see this output of this with this command
+You can see the sections of the UKI with `objdump`
 ```
 objdump -h image.efi